alexandru-savinov/BalancedNewsGo/docs/architecture.md

 ---

-## LLM Model "Unsupported Model" Error Analysis (April 2025)
+## LLM Model \"Unsupported Model\" Error Analysis (April 2025)

 ### Problem Statement
-Scoring attempts for article 788 (and others) fail due to "unsupported model" errors for the left, center, and right models.
+Scoring attempts for article 788 (and others) fail due to \"unsupported model\" errors for the left, center, and right models.
 The root cause is traced to the LLM backend not supporting the requested models.

 ### Initial Debugging Steps
 - Reflected on 5-7 possible sources of the problem:
   1. LLM service configuration does not list or enable the required models.
-  2. Mapping from "left", "center", "right" to actual model names is missing, incorrect, or not loaded.
+  2. Mapping from \"left\", \"center\", \"right\" to actual model names is missing, incorrect, or not loaded.
   3. Code in `internal/llm/` does not register or expose the required models to the scoring pipeline.
   4. Scoring pipeline requests model names that do not match those configured/available in the LLM backend.
   5. Typo or mismatch in model names between config and code.